arjunbaidya/arjunbaidya/README.md

 - 👋 Hi, I’m @arjunbaidya
 - 👀 I’m interested in solving problems with Machine Learning and Deep Learning in areas of predictive analytics, computer vision, and NLP.
-- 🌱 I’m currently learning and evolving as a machine learning & deep learning practitioner.
+- 🌱 I’m always learning and evolving as a machine learning & deep learning practitioner.
-- 💞️ I’m looking to collaborate on various projects related to ML & DL in various fields.
+- 💞️ I’m looking to collaborate on various projects related to ML & DL.
 - 📫 You can reach me at: mr.arjunbaidya@gmail.com

 <!---